 Given the wide-spanning jurisprudence and literature collected and surveyed, this database can be seen as an essential tool to identify cases dealing with particular sexual violence issues at both the international and national level.
 As the data is not limited solely to international tribunals, but also encompasses military courts, national courts and truth commissions, it allows users to conduct extensive comparative research on cross-cutting issues in multiple jurisdictions.
 The brief analysis provided for each data entry aims to guide users to the pertinent case-law and literature and offers a foundation upon which to conduct more targeted research.
 An original version of the database was launched in 2016.
 An updated and reviewed version was released in 2019.

-You may freely access the database here.
+You may freely access the database. go to database

 A brief instruction for using the database can also be accessed below.

 This database complements existing initiatives, which provide a wealth of resources for legal experts and other users who seek to refine their knowledge about sexual violence in conflict.
 With building this online database, the International Nuremberg Principles Academy recognizes the ground-breaking work done by other institutions in this area.

 The following initiatives have kindly agreed to be linked as further sources here:

 The Gender Jurisprudence and International Criminal Law Project, based at the American University Washington College of Law, maintains a large collection of relevant documents issued by international criminal courts, such as judgements and decisions.
 The collection is fully searchable.
 The database can be accessed by clicking here.

 The International Research Group "Sexual Violence in Armed Conflict" database, based at the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur, has compiled a wide range of interdisciplinary academic literature.
 The collection is searchable online via the library catalogue Sexual Violence in Armed Conflict, hosted by the Hamburger Institut für Sozialforschung.
 For further information, click here to access the database.